SergioBonaqueGonzalez/Sloan-Visual-Acuity-Eye-Chart-Optotype/README.md

         - Maximum lines of the optotype.

-        YOU CAN MODIFIED THESE VARIABLES INTO THE SCRIPT, LINES 19-23.
+        YOU CAN MODIFIED THESE VARIABLES DIRECTLY INTO THE SCRIPT, LINES 19-23.

 As pixels number is a discrete value, only discrete values of visual acuities can be displayed accurately.
 Additionally, to display perfectly a Sloan letter, it has to be multiply of 5 in size.
 So, this script gives the nearest possible visual acuity values to the desired one.